|

 weaving, and handicraft work - especially ceramics, works of

-woodcarvings, knives and agricultural tools.
+woodcarvings, knives, agricultural tools and folk art paintings.
 The collection is

 reminiscent of the décor that was practiced in the homes of Skopelitian